-This post includes affiliate links.
+This Plant Based Lasagna: Get Your Daily Dose of Vegetables with this Vegan Gluten Free Lasagna post includes affiliate links.
 When I find a great product or service, I like to share it with my readers.
-Sometimes I use affiliate links so I can earn commission for my recommendations.
+Sometimes I use affiliate links so I can earn a commission for my recommendations.
 Thank you for your support!

-Lasagna makes pretty much everyone happy and, with this Easy Vegan Lasagna Recipe, now even vegans and plant-based eaters can enjoy this ultimate comfort food.
+Lasagna makes pretty much everyone happy and, with this Plant Based Lasagna Recipe, now even vegans and plant-based eaters can enjoy this ultimate comfort food.

-This vegan lasagna recipe not only eliminates meat and cheese, it also replaces heavy white flour noodles with the more nutritious options of zucchini noodles and red lentils.
+This plant based lasagna recipe not only eliminates meat and cheese, it also replaces heavy white flour noodles with the more nutritious options of zucchini and aubergine noodles and red lentils.

 The challenge to making lasagna without the noodles keeping it from becoming a soggy soupy mess.
 After all, it’s usually the noodles that do the job of absorbing the moisture from lasagna’s other ingredients.
 To make sure that this zucchini-based lasagna came out like the original, I did two things.
 First, I salted and rested my zucchini strips.
 Then, I added red lentils to the sauce mix at the very end.

-It doesn’t take much time (or much salt) to draw the water out of zucchini.
-I usually start this vegan recipe by slicing my zucchini strips with a mandoline, then laying them out on a clean dish towel.
+It doesn’t take much time (or much salt) to draw the water out of zucchini and aubergine.
+I usually start this vegan recipe by slicing my vegetables into strips, then laying them out on a clean dish towel.
 I sprinkle about 1 tsp. of salt over them and allow them to rest while I prepare rest of the ingredients.
 I’ll pat them dry just before adding them to my lasagna baking pan.

 When I make the sauce for my lasagna (yes, I make my own sauce – it’s so simple!), I’ll add a ½ cup of dry red lentils in at the very end.
 As the lentils cook in the lasagna, they’ll absorb the moisture from the zucchini and the tomato sauce.
 This gives the finished lasagna a nice, firm texture that’s similar to traditional lasagna.

-Forget the Cheese, Cashew Cream is a Dreamy Addition to Vegan Lasagna
+Forget the Cheese, Cashew Cream is a Dreamy Addition to this Dairy Free Vegan Lasagna

 For many people, cutting the meat out of lasagna is easy.
 Vegetable lasagna is a wonderful dish.
 It’s usually the cheese where people get hung up.

-For this vegan lasagna recipe, I decided on a cashew cream over an almond ricotta (I make them both).
+For this plant based lasagna recipe, I decided on a cashew cream over an almond ricotta (I make them both).
 Cashew cream is just that – it’s creamy, smooth and very savory.
-It also comes together a. lot faster as cashews require quite a bit less soaking time than almonds.
-Cashew cream is simple to make, including only cashews, olive oil, garlic, water and nutritional yeast.
-If you’re not familiar with nutritional yeast.
+It also comes together a lot faster as cashews require quite a bit less soaking time than almonds.
+Cashew cream is simple to make, including only cashews, garlic, water, salt, fresh lemon juice and nutritional yeast.

 What is Nutritional Yeast?